cucerdariancatalin/SimplePrograms/README.md

 and [Kotlin](https://kotlinlang.org/)).
 You can suggest your own options for implementing existing examples (naming them in accordance with the samples) or new options in any programming language.

-**Attention!
-Some of the programs need to be updated!** Already updated programs are marked with *updated*.

 ## Table of contents

 - [How does it work](#How-does-it-work)